Swung0x48/BMETutorial/src/en/glossary/assets-in-menu.md

 - Can change its name by slowly clicking twice.
 - Can be cascaded.
-- The coordinate of objects in the folder is relative to natural reference axis of the folder.
+- The coordinate of objects in the folder is relative to natural axis of the folder.
 - No hierarchy information is saved when packing `.bpk` format maps.
 - When exporting `.bpk` or `.bms` maps, all objects will be exported **with its own position and posture**. **Please ensure that every folder uses its initial position and posture parameters** to avoid malposition.